 You’ll have an easier time aligning your risk management practices with ISO 31000: 2018 with the right tools in place.
-Our VelocityEHS software platform gives you offers broad Risk Management capabilities that can help you protect your people, your assets and your reputation.
+Our VelocityEHS software platform gives you offers broad Operational Risk capabilities that can help you protect your people, your assets and your reputation.

 With our platform, you’ll be able to conduct many kinds of risk analysis, including hazard studies, Job Safety Analysis (JSAs), Process Hazardous Analysis (PHA), Hazard and Operability Study (HAZOP), Aspects and Impacts, and Bowtie Analysis.
 You’ll also be able to easily perform critical controls verification to check on the status and effectiveness of risk controls.

 A successful risk management program depends on being able to know and document that you’re actually completing the key tasks you think you’re completing.
 That means performing frequent inspections of your operations and internal audits of your EMS, itself.
 After that, you’ll need a system for planning, coordinating, implementing and tracking the controls and other improvements needed to meet your requirements.
 Our Audit & Inspection and Management of Change solutions make it quick and easy to evaluate EMS performance, and ensure that changes to processes, policies and personnel go through proper risk assessment and approval.